Hexagon/blog/src/posts/deno-tetris/2023-09-06_conclusion-future-enhancements.md

 ## Wrapping Up

 Thanks for following along!
-We hope you enjoyed this series and learned something new.
+I hope you enjoyed this series and learned something new.
 Now go ahead and build your own awesome version of Tetris!

 See you in the next project!